How Enlightened was the Enlightenment?

 Chemistry: Galileo, Hooke, Boyle – phlogiston (Georg Stahl) theory helped study of combustion and related topics, until proved false (replaced by the understanding of oxygen) – Black, Cavendish on the components of air (include ‘combustible gas’) – Priestley and ‘dephlogisticated air’ (oxygen in fact) – Lavoisier, identified oxygen, also found that it was a component of all acids (*) see Postscript on Lavoisier and politics.

-calculation of 4004 years!
-E.g. Halley from salt in the sea, Buffon from
+years!
+E.g. Halley from salt in the sea, Buffon from evolution of species,

 Biology and medicine: